Regedit-msc/Regedit-msc/README.md

 ### OR
 ![AyQr](qr.jpeg)

-## I'm a Student, Developer and Engineer.
+## I'm an Engineer.

-- 🔭 I am open for any gigs any size of project💆
+- 🔭 I am open to gigs.
+We know our stuff.
+Shoot me a mail.
-- 🌱 I’m currently working various jobs🏌🏽
+- 🌱 I’m currently working on LagGenie🏌🏽
-- 👯 I’m looking for a stable remote job
+- 👯 I’m working and would only work remotely, feel free to whisk me away with a sweet offer😉, open to new opportunities and challenges👍.

 ### Connect with me: